19near94/PaymentSystemApi/README.md

 For you to see this in action.
-Clone my repository and run it to your local or deploy it IIS.
+Clone my repository
+,Open it in Visual studio 2019 and choose iis express and run it to your local.

+Run the below url's in postman https://localhost:44367/api/Token?Username=test123&Password=test123 - To authenticate and copy the generated access token. https://localhost:44367/api/Account - Paste the access token to the authorization Tab and choose bearer token.
+Post method to insert initial value to database. https://localhost:44367/api/Account - get the account balance and transaction list

 If you have any suggestion for the improvement please let me know.